Grab some collection of objects and count it. How does that work?

 We've been dealing with finite sets our whole lives, and much of set theory is inspired by them.
 We'll take the time to record some important facts, which may seem obvious but are worth noting.

-Theorem.
-If is finite and there is a surjection
+is finite and there is a surjection

 , then